Contributing to jQuery Foundation Web Sites

 The parent theme that applies to all sites is located in the themes/jquery folder.
 Each content site has a child theme in the themes folder that corresponds to the repository name, and supplies styling and templates specific to that site.

-In order to iterate on site content and design in the same way that jQuery team members do, we encourage anyone to set up a local WordPress instance running jquery-wp-content.
+In order to iterate on site content and design in the same way that jQuery team members do, we encourage you to setup a local WordPress instance using jquery-wp-content as described in its README.

-Once you get jquery-wp-content working right, you should be able navigate to local.contribute.jquery.org in a browser, and see a site that looks exactly like the live site, only without any actual articles.
-That's where your fork contribute.jquery.org content repo comes into play.
+Once you get jquery-wp-content working, you should be able navigate to a site in your browser that looks exactly like the live site, only without any content.

 1. Fork the contribute.jquery.org repository on GitHub by clicking the "Fork" button.

-2. Clone your forked repository to whereever you'd like, except not be inside of your WordPress and jquery-wp-content directories. -- git clone https://github.com/YourUsername/contribute.jquery.org.git
+2. Clone your forked repository on your machine wherever you'd like (just not inside of your WordPress or jquery-wp-content directories).

-7. Edit config.json to use the username and password for your local WordPress network
+7. Edit config.json to use the URL, username, and password for your local WordPress.

 8. Build and deploy the files to your local WordPress -- grunt deploy

-At this point, if you refresh your local.contribute.jquery.org, your local instance should be populated with all of the site content.
+At this point your local WordPress should be populated with the contribute.jquery.org content.

 When working on content locally, you may find it useful to use the grunt watch task, which will re-deploy the site every time you edit any of the content files.